Updated on 17th September 2024

 1. Speed

-Invoice Finance can be approved in as little as 24 hours.
+With Invoice Finance the funds can be made available in as little as 24 hours of approval.
 This makes it very easy and very fast for businesses with ATO debt to access working capital as soon as possible to pay down the amount they owe in tax.

 Again, considering the interest accruable and the other negative implications of ATO debt, this can be critically beneficial.